 Writing sample (required for doctoral applicants, optional for master's applicants) Doctoral applicants should submit a copy of thesis chapters or other research such as conference papers or journal articles.

-- Each portfolio should contain 20 to 24 images in a PDF document.
-We are interested in images that deal with people and that show your storytelling skills.
-Please do not send vacation-type images.
-The ideal portfolio would be a number of your best single images and a photo story of six to eight images.
+- Portfolio Optional for all students, but strongly encouraged for Visual Storytelling.
+Upload a portfolio of your work -- images, video, web designs, etc. -- as a miscellaneous admissions document via the supplemental documents upload page at https://https://utdirect.utexas.edu/ogs/forms/supp_docs.WBX.
+For portfolios of still or video images, upload 20 to 24 images in a PDF document.
+We are interested in images that deal with people and show your storytelling skills, rather than vacation-type images.
+The ideal portfolio would be your best work.
 Be sure to supply caption material for all images.